yieldprotocol/docs-v2/README.md

 ### How To Setup
 You can run this documentation offline by using [Docsify](https://docsify.js.org/#/).
 Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine, and then in the root folder of this repo, type `docsify serve`.
 The website will be served on port 3000 on your localhost: `localhost:3000`.

+## Governance
+Currently Yield is governed by the founding team but we are committed to decentralization and will relinquish control of the protocol and give it to the community.

 ## We Are Hiring
 You can check out our open roles here on our [careers](https://yield.is/careers) page.